OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 ## Verify Your Email

-Since we must verify our email upon self-service registration, we get to see our custom **Email Factor Verification** email!
+Since you must verify our email upon self-service registration, you get to see your custom **Email Factor Verification** email!

 1. In a new Chrome tab, login to the email you used to register your account and locate the **Confirm your email address** email.